The reduction of the sound level of noisy industrial equipment is a necessity in view of various requirements:

 - ventilated sound enclosures for 2 combustion turbines (even of small power - 35 MW per unit - these are very large industrial equipment justifying the construction of very big soundproofed buildings), with their associated gas modules and water injection module (each equipped with an enclosure)

-- anti-noise walls for 2 generators, delivered with a cover whose effectiveness had to be increased
+- anti-noise walls for 2 generators, delivered with a cover whose effectiveness had to be increased in terms of sound impact limitation

 The objective was to obtain a sound pressure level at most equal to 85 dB(A) at 1 m from the partitions of the structures for the reduction of noise level.